Where Hindsight Credit Can Reside: A Signed-Capacity View of Token Updates in RLVR: Decomposition Training Results

 \subsection{Test-time Compute Performance}

-We evaluate the performance of PHR, NHR, PLR, and NLR using the final optimization checkpoints across varying $\text{Pass@}k$ values.
+Evaluation uses the final optimization checkpoints for PHR, NHR, PLR, and NLR across varying $\text{Pass@}k$ values with decoding temperature set $1.0$.
 In summary, PHR and NHR achieve robust performance across the full range of $k$.
-Based on the test-time compute performance results on AMC, MATH, and AIME24 (Figure~\ref{fig:TT_performance}), we make the following observations: \begin{itemize}[leftmargin=*, itemsep=0pt] \item Across all benchmarks and the entire $\text{Pass@}k$ spectrum ($k=1$ to $256$), PHR and NHR consistently outperform both the Base model and the low-entropy variants.
-This confirms that reinforcing or penalizing tokens at critical decision points—where the model exhibits high predictive uncertainty—is the primary driver of reasoning improvement. \item While PLR shows initial gains over the Base model at low $k$ values (e.g., $k=1, 2$), its performance scaling is significantly flatter.
+The test-time compute results on AMC, MATH, and AIME24 (Figure~\ref{fig:TT_performance}) support the following observations: \begin{itemize}[leftmargin=*, itemsep=0pt] \item Across the $\text{Pass@}k$ spectrum ($k=1$ to $256$), PHR and NHR generally outperform both the Base model and the low-entropy variants.
+This supports the view that signed updates at high-uncertainty positions are the main observed locus of sustained reasoning improvements in these diagnostics. \item PLR shows initial gains over the Base model at low $k$ values (e.g., $k=1, 2$), but its performance scaling is significantly flatter.
 In AIME24, the Base model eventually surpasses PLR as $k$ increases.
-This trend is even more pronounced in less challenging datasets such as AMC and MATH, indicating that reinforcing deterministic, low-entropy tokens leads to over-exploitation and reduces output diversity. \item Consistent with~\citet{Zhu2025TheSE}, NHR alone is remarkably effective: it substantially outperforms NLR across the full $\text{Pass@}k$ spectrum and approaches the performance of the complete GRPO baseline at high $k$.
-This confirms that penalizing incorrect high-entropy tokens successfully prunes erroneous reasoning branches and redistributes probability mass toward plausible alternatives, providing a stronger learning signal than penalizing low-entropy tokens. \item NLR-only training yields lower scores at low $\text{Pass@}k$ (e.g., $k=1, 2$) compared to NHR.
-This suggests that penalizing low-entropy tokens in incorrect responses provides a noisy or redundant learning signal.
-These tokens (e.g., mathematical syntax like `$\backslash$frac' or common suffixes) are typically deterministic and correct even in failed trajectories.
+This trend is even more pronounced in less challenging datasets such as AMC and MATH, indicating that reinforcing deterministic, low-entropy tokens leads to over-exploitation and reduces output diversity. \item In line with~\citet{Zhu2025TheSE}, NHR alone is remarkably effective: it substantially outperforms NLR across the full $\text{Pass@}k$ spectrum and approaches the performance of the complete GRPO baseline at high $k$.
+This pattern indicates that penalizing incorrect high-entropy tokens can prune erroneous reasoning branches and redistribute probability mass toward plausible alternatives, providing a more targeted update than penalizing low-entropy tokens. \item NLR-only training yields lower scores at low $\text{Pass@}k$ (e.g., $k=1, 2$) compared to NHR.
+This indicates that penalizing low-entropy tokens in incorrect responses provides a noisy or redundant update.
+These tokens (e.g., mathematical syntax such as \texttt{\textbackslash frac} or common suffixes) are typically deterministic and correct even in failed trajectories.
 Penalizing them risks destabilizing the model's linguistic capabilities without correcting the underlying logical errors. \end{itemize}